wimdetroyer/study-notes/java-concurrency-in-practice.md

 - define a thread fairness policy (YAGNI in most cases)
 - lock can be _released_ after method/ block exit (but this is more difficult code to understand)
 - it performs better in java 5, and negligeably(?) better after java 6 - not worth the switch
+- locks don't necesseraliy have to block the thread.
+ReEntrantslock tryLock() is a non-blocking variant of this (more in chapter 15)

 #### 'real' advantages: